Walking is one of the best workouts you can do. What's makes it even better? Tracking it in a walking app.

-The Fitbit app easily connects with a bunch of devices, not just Fitbit gear — and you don't even need to own a watch to use this app!
-Fitbit is great for tracking your progress over time, as it can import data from other health apps you're using.
+The Fitbit app easily connects with a bunch of devices, not just Fitbit watches.
+But you don't have to own a tracker to use this app.
+Fitbit is great for tracking your progress over time, as it can import data from other walking apps you're using.

 Fitbit's app is easy to use and navigate.
 All of the most important metrics are the first to pop up on the home screen, including the steps you've taken, the miles you've clocked and the calories you've burned.

 You can scroll between a few different pages in the app using the navigation options at the bottom of the screen.

 The app tracks a variety of metrics, including your step count, calories burned, miles walked, current weight, exercise, water intake, food and menstrual cycle.
 Each of these can also be viewed on a line graph, which lets you easily assess your progress over time.

 Exercise options are a little sparse; you can only track walking, running or hiking directly in the app without a separate fitness tracker.
 But if walking is your thing, the Fitbit app uses GPS to track your location on a map; you can turn on audio cues to update you on your time, pace and distance.

 In Fitbit's free walking app, you can personalize your daily goals for steps, distance walked and calories burned.
 You can also edit your exercise goals and food intake or ideal body weight and fat percentage.